Events

 - Handle retries — Use

-X-Webhook-Idfor deduplication; a retry affects all destinations in a batch, so any endpoint may receive duplicates - Use HTTPS — Encrypt webhook traffic to protect event data in transit
+X-Webhook-Idfor deduplication; retries against your endpoint can produce duplicate deliveries - Use HTTPS — Encrypt webhook traffic to protect event data in transit

 For Log Shipping